cjshearer/modern-hugo-resume/README.md

 # modern-hugo-resume

-A responsive, minimal, print-friendly resume builder.
+A responsive, minimal, hugo-theme.
 Powered by Hugo, Nix, and GitHub Pages.

 _Host your site on GitHub for free!_

 ## Quick Start

-This guide helps you quickly test the theme and deploy your resume to github pages.
+This guide helps you quickly test the theme and deploy your site to github pages.
 If you like it, we suggest continuing with the [Extended Setup](#extended-setup).

 ### 1. Fork this repository